lwjohnst86/analyzing-cohorts-course/chapter4.md

 ```

 `@instructions`
-- Do the same thing for the adjusted model list.
+- Do the same thing for the `"Adjusted"` model list.

 `@hint`
 - Refer to each list object in `map` with `.x`.